gnames/gnparser/README.md

 * Fastest parser ever.
 * Very easy to install, just placing executable somewhere in the PATH is sufficient.
+* Parsing can be adjusted to rules of specific nomenclatural code (Botanical, Botanical Cultivar, Zoological, Viral).
 * Extracts all elements from a name, not only canonical forms.
 * Works with very complex scientific names, including hybrid formulas.
 * Includes RESTful service and interactive web interface.